steevepay/fb-light/README.md

 You can setup the database from the file `init_database.sql`.

-To install the dependencies, run the following command a the project root:
+To install the dependencies, run the following command at the project root:
 ```bash
 $ npm install
 ```